 Winners of the First Prize and the Amadeus Prize at the London International String Quartet Competition in 2006, the FORMOSA QUARTET is “one of the very best quartets of their generation” (David Soyer, cellist of the Guarneri Quartet).
 Its debut recording on the EMI label was hailed as “spellbinding” (Strad Magazine) and “remarkably fine” (Gramophone), and the quartet has given critically acclaimed performances at the Ravinia Festival, the Caramoor Festival, the Library of Congress, the Da Camera Society of Los Angeles, the Chicago Cultural Center, the Walter Reade Theater at Lincoln Center, Rice University, San Francisco State University, and Wigmore Hall in London.
 Formed in 2002 when the four founding members came together for a concert tour of Taiwan, the Formosa Quartet is deeply committed to championing Taiwanese music and promoting the arts in the land of its heritage.

-Pianist JULIANA HAN is an active collaborator, chamber musician, and soloist and has performed in New York's major venues, including Carnegie Hall, Alice Tully Hall, and Merkin Hall, as well as in other notable venues across the country.
+Pianist JULIANA HAN is an active collaborator, chamber musician, and soloist, lauded not only for her thoughtful and inspired performances but also for her musical lectures, which have introduced classical works to diverse audiences.
+She has performed in New York's major venues, including Carnegie Hall, Alice Tully Hall, and Merkin Hall, as well as in other notable venues across North America and Asia.
 Her festival appearances include the Music Academy of the West, Norfolk Chamber Music Festival, and Kneisel Hall Chamber Music Festival.
-She is currently a full-scholarship C.V.
-Starr doctoral fellow at the Juilliard School.
-Ms. Han also holds degrees in biochemistry and law, both from Harvard University, and has worked as a biotech specialist at L.E.K.
+Previously Adjunct Faculty at the Juilliard School, Dr. Han joins the faculty of Augustana College this fall as Assistant Professor of Piano.
+She also holds degrees in biochemistry and law, both from Harvard University, and has worked as a biotech specialist at L.E.K.
 Consulting and as a corporate attorney at Cravath, Swaine & Moore.

 Hailed for her "magnetic, wide-ranging tone" and her "rock solid technique" (Philadelphia Inquirer), violist AYANE KOZASA enjoys a career that spans a broad spectrum of musical personas.
 Winner of the 2011 Primrose International Viola Competition and the 2015 Career Grant recipient from the Musical Fund Society of Philadelphia, she has devoted her life to the advancement of both solo viola and chamber music repertoire.
 She is a founding member of the Aizuri Quartet, the 2017-18 Quartet-in-Residence at the Metropolitan Museum of Art in New York City.
 The quartet has garnered critical acclaim for their progressive programming, and recently captured first prize at the 2017 Osaka International Chamber Music Competition in Japan.
 Ayane is also a member of the genre-bending duo Ayane & Paul and the electro-acoustic string trio Bird’s-Eye Trio, and enjoys playing with notable chamber orchestras such as the East Coast Chamber Orchestra, the Saint Paul Chamber Orchestra, and A Far Cry.